morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

+# The Plug and Play List

-# USB WiFi adapters that are supported with Linux `in-kernel` drivers
+## USB WiFi adapters that are supported with Linux `in-kernel` drivers

 ## Table of Contents
 1. [Introduction](#introduction)